 US Fish & Wildlife Service has announced that Harris Neck NWR will be closed to the public until further notice.
 Unfortunately, the Refuge has been heavily impacted by the recent southern pine beetle infestation in Macintosh County.
 Control of this parasitic beetle requires the removal of affected trees and those immediately surrounded them.
-This will involve removing about 175 acres of southern pine trees.
+This will involve removing more than 250 acres of southern pine trees.
 Contractors are now at the refuge removing trees, and it was determined that this activity posed a potential threat to visitors.
 Follow the FWS website to find out when the Refuge will reopen.

 March 31, 2016

 Grant for Pinckney Island NWR Awarded to the Friends by Community Foundation of the Lowcountry

 Friends of the Savannah Coastal Wildlife Refuges are pleased to announce a generous grant of $37,000 from Community Foundation of the Lowcountry for Pinckney Island NWR Visitor Accessibility & Programs.
 The grant funds will be used to purchase equipment including multi-passenger golf carts, bicycles, binoculars, and improved signage.

 As a result of the grant and in partnership with the Savannah Coastal Refuges Complex, there will be expanded programming for all visitors including the elderly, very young and mobility impaired.
 You can look forward to guided nature programs for all ages many utilizing our soon to be purchased golf carts, bicycles and binoculars.
 We will also be providing visitor assistance including water on very hot days.